ncont028/GEO242_Final_Project/README.md

 2. HF_empty
     - (directory containing .csv files that list non-data lines in the RE catalogs)
 3. Hayward_RE_catalogs
-    -(directory of RE_catalog txt files of FARESearch outputs)
+    - (directory of RE_catalog txt files of FARESearch outputs)
 4. code_outputs
     - (directory of outputs produced by the codes contianed in this repository)
 5. figures